Winnipeg Beach: Today

 After the closure of the resort and amusement facilities at Winnipeg Beach, the Province of Manitoba attempted to revitalize the town by creating a recreation park, Winnipeg Beach Provincial Park, in the 1960s, with various improvements to the beach and the parks lining it.
 A restaurant and lounge and several change-room structures were built, in addition to a large parking lot.
 The recreation park continues to be a popular destination for beachgoers.
 The Town has also built a skateboarding park, to stimulate the youth community.

 The Global Television Network TV series Falcon Beach was filmed in the town during the summers of 2005–2006.

 Several different residential summer camps, including Camp Massad of Manitoba, lie just north of the town.

 Boardwalk Day is an annual event during the summer.
 It consists of a carnival, market, outdoor food court, fireworks, and a live band performance.

-The town is governed by a mayor (currently Pamela Jackson) and a five-member town council:
+The town is governed by a mayor (most recently Stan Porter) and a five-member town council, the town is currently under provincial administrative control because of a loss of quorum to do official business: